Something went wrong loading this image.

 By establishing a personal theme, you'll produce a unique valedictorian speech that only you could write.

-Don't turn your valedictorian speech into a mini-biography of your high school accomplishments.
+As valedictorian, you are there to represent the entire graduating class, not just your own experience.
+Be sure not to turn your valedictorian speech into a mini-biography of your high school accomplishments.
 While you're welcome to add personal anecdotes for flavor, it would be best to talk about everyone else in your class.
 It might take extra work to find out what the four years have been like for them.
-However, it will provide you with memories and insights (based on your theme) that their family and friends are eager to hear.
+Using your chosen theme, provide the captive audience with memories and insights that their family and friends are eager to hear.
 That will guarantee your valedictorian speech achieves stellar status.

 To make your valedictorian speech genuinely unforgettable, you can tap graduation's unavoidable nostalgia by recounting the highlights of the past four years in high school.
 Sure, four years may not be a lifetime, but everyone in your class takes away lifelong memories from such a short period.
-The most captivating valedictorian speech writer knows which treasured memories to choose resonates with everybody.
-In addition, you can include global events of importance through your high school years.
-As the person representing your class, your reminiscing is a privilege afforded to the valedictorian.
+With the right theme in mind, and a list full of memories you’ve gleaned, you’ll know the best anecdotes and stories that will resonate with everyone.
+In addition, you can include global events of importance that occurred during your high school years.
+Just remember to focus on the positives you all experienced together.

 Reading your greatest hits of high school memories like a shopping list will quickly bore your crowd.
 Why don't you write your valedictorian speech with a fusion of humor, no matter how tiny?
-We suggest making a big splash with something funny to open your address then doling it out in smaller doses for the rest.
-The best kind of joke to charm your listeners is self-deprecating humor, such as something you (the valedictorian) failed at in high school.
-Funny memories about quirky teachers and favorite classes can likewise immerse your audience.
+We suggest making a big splash with something funny to open your address, then doling it out in smaller bits and pieces for the remainder.
+The best kind of joke to charm your listeners is self-deprecating humor, such as something that you (the valedictorian) failed at in high school.
+Or asking the audience if your hair looks good from the back row.
+Even a funny memory about a quirky teacher or favorite classes can likewise immerse your audience.
 It's a fun way to liven up your valedictorian speech.

 5. Leave your audience inspired!

 You've honored the past four years with many cherished memories recalled in a celebratory way.
 The other half of your valedictorian speech should inspire your fellow students.
 We suggest writing a clear call to action to end your address.
 You're not at your commencement to pick up your diploma.
 You're there to see everyone off to all the places they'll go after graduating.
 To leave everyone feeling inspired to face their next challenge, you can end your valedictorian speech with an inspirational quote.
-Since you and your fellow graduates should try to live by this quote going forwards, choose one that's tied to your theme and leaves everyone motivated.
+Since you and your fellow graduates should try to live by this quote going forwards, choose one that ties back to your theme and leaves everyone motivated.
+This circular approach will help round out your speech as a whole.

 Examples of quotes suited for high school graduation include: